astro-campianta/Parametric-study-dwarf-galaxies/README.md

    * velocity dispersion as a function of binary parameters;
    * dynamical mass estimates with and without binary contamination;
-   * relative mass overestimation ΔM/M for different binary fractions;
+   * relative mass overestimation (ΔM/M) for different binary fractions;
+   * mass-to-light ratio (M/L) in U, V, and B bands.

 ---